Cajac/picoCTF-Writeups/picoCTF_2023/Forensics/MSB.md

 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2023/Forensics/MSB]
 └─$
 ```
-But there was no success.
+but there was no success.

 ### StegoVeritas solution